jules2689/trudeau/docs/2020-04-21/q_a.md

 **OPERATOR**:

 Thank you.
-Merci.[speaking french].
+Merci.

 **Reporter**:

-Bonjour.[speaking french].
+Bonjour.

 **Interpreter**:

 Good morning.
-With respect to the wage subsidy, I gather that it will be fob apply starting Monday but can you tell us, Mr. Trudeau, when companies that apply will actually receive money in order to pay their employees?the reality is that during this crisis, people need help.
+With respect to the wage subsidy, I gather that it will be fob apply starting Monday, but can you tell us, Mr. Trudeau, when companies that apply will actually receive money in order to pay their employees?the reality is that during this crisis, people need help.
 Almost immediately.
 and we need to be able to deliver that help as quickly as possible.
 We realised that the wage subsidy was going to take a bit of time to be delivered and we're still working on that.
-As you say, people will start to be able to apply on monday and we do hope that we can get the money to them quickly after that.
+As you say, people will start to be able to apply on Monday and we do hope that we can get the money to them quickly after that.
 It will take a number of days at the very least.
 That is why we wanded to make sure that businesses, small businesses and corporations, would have access to credit in order to get through these times.
 The money is coming.